-Risk assessment is the process used to evaluate the potential for human exposure and the likelihood that the adverse effects observed in toxicity studies with laboratory animals will occur in humans under the specific exposure conditions.
-Every risk assessment has inherent limitations on the application of existing data to estimate the potential risk to human health.
+The risk assessment reported here evaluated the dietary, spray-drift, and aggregate risks that accompany exposure to chlorpyrifos.
+Every risk assessment has inherent limitations with the application of existing data to estimate potential risk to human health.
 Therefore, certain assumptions and extrapolations are incorporated into the hazard identification, dose-response assessment, and exposure assessment processes.
 These, in turn, result in uncertainty in the risk characterization which integrates all the information from the previous three processes.
 Qualitatively, risk assessments for all chemicals have similar uncertainties.
 However, the degree or magnitude of the uncertainty can vary depending on the availability and quality of the data, and the types of exposure scenarios being assessed.
 Specific areas of uncertainty associated with this risk assessment for chlorpyrifos are delineated in the following discussion.

 Studies on potential adverse effects after acute, subchronic or chronic oral, dermal or inhalation exposure in animals have focused on ChE inhibition in plasma, RBCs, and the brain.
-Controlled dosing human studies measuring RBC and plasma ChE are available (Eaton et al. 2008).
-RBC AChE inhibition is commonly used as a surrogate of the inhibition in target tissues in the central and peripheral nervous system (Furman 2010; US EPA 2014a).
-A 10% inhibition is the lowest level of cholinesterase inhibition which could be reliably measured.
+Controlled dosing studies that measured RBC and plasma ChE in humans are available (Eaton et al., 2008).
+RBC AChE inhibition is commonly used as a surrogate of cholinesterase inhibition in target tissues in the central and peripheral nervous system (Furman, 2010; US EPA, 2014a).
+A 10% inhibition is the lowest level of cholinesterase inhibition which can be reliably measured.
 For this risk assessment, the PBPK-PD model which incorporates human data was used to estimate PoDs based on 10% RBC AChE inhibition.
-Other, potentially noncholinergic effects and uncertainties in using the PBPK-PD model are discussed below.
+Other potentially noncholinergic effects and uncertainties in using the PBPK-PD model are discussed below.